ibowditch/userdocs/_sources/events.md.txt

 :  Normally, events are removed from the kiosk at midnight when the display is updated.
 However, you can specify that an event runs overnight by giving a finish time in the next day.

-   The kiosk shows all events that start **or end** on the current day, so an overnight event will appear on the start day **and** on the end day.
+   The kiosk shows all events that start **or end** on the current day, so an overnight event will appear on both the start day **and** on the end day.
 This allows crew to sign out when they return from a night shift.

 :::{admonition} **Always set the end time for overnight events**
 :class: warning